ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 * You can convert an XML configuration fragment to YAML.
 * You can view and edit the YAML configuration fragment in ES Explorer.
-* It is not yet possible to import or export YAML configuration fragments.
+* It is not yet possible to import or export YAML configuration fragments in ES Explorer, this can only be done using the `yamles` CLI.

 ## Environmentalized key fields